-Christmas Day in the United States is celebrated on December 25.
-In 2022, Christmas Day is on a Sunday.
-Christmas is a religious, cultural, and commercial holiday, a day when most Americans spend time with family and friends, exchanging gifts and sharing meals.
-It is a federal holiday - most shops and businesses are closed.
+Christmas is a religious, cultural, and commercial holiday, a day when most Australians spend time with family and friends, exchanging gifts and sharing meals.
+It is a public holiday so most shops and businesses will be closed.

 With the rapid spread of Christianity throughout the Roman Empire, Christmas also spread.
 By the 8th century, most of Europe celebrated it, although Easter was more important.
 It began to take on more of the merrymaking features of the northern European festivals.
 In the Middle Ages, Christians attended church to worship on the day, but other rites were far from holy.
 For example, the poor would go to the homes of rich people to demand their best food and drink, vandalizing the homes of any who refused.

-Because of its pagan origins and boisterous customs, the Puritan-led government in England banned Christmas in 1644.
-The Puritans in New England followed suit, and it was banned from 1659 to 1681.
-Offenders were liable to a fine of five shillings.
-However, other parts of the country continued to observe it.
-In the 19th century, portrayals of Christmas in modern literature and religious and immigrants’ customs gave shape to the popularity of the day for the family.
+In the 19th century, portrayals of Christmas in modern literature and religious and immigrant customs gave shape to the popularity of the day for the family.
 In 1870, it became a federal holiday.

 The Celts and Druids in Europe saw evergreens as symbols of eternal life and would decorate their homes with them to revive the dying sun of midwinter.
-They would also burn a yule log.
+They would also burn a Yule log.
 Mistletoe was sacred and held magical powers.
 In Scandinavia, if enemies met under mistletoe trees, they would lay down their weapons and give each other a kiss of peace.
 In medieval Germany, people honored Adam and Eve with a feast on December 24, decorating a paradise tree with apples and wafers.
 Candles were also used as decorations, symbolizing Christ.
-German settlers brought the custom to North America, but it was German Prince Albert and Queen Victoria of England who popularized the tradition during the 19th century.

 The idea of Santa Claus mostly came from the legend of Saint Nicholas, a fourth-century bishop who helped the poor and sick.
 In the late 18th century, Dutch immigrants in New York gathered to commemorate his death.
 Their nickname for him was Sinter Klaas.
 Over the decades, the character known as Santa Claus began to take shape, with retail, poems, and illustrations contributing to his well-known image and story.

-Jesus was not even born in December.
-The Jewish month of Chislev (November/December) was a time for cold and rainy weather.
-Shepherds and their flocks would not have been living outside at night, as the shepherds who received news of Jesus’ birth were doing.
-Plus, Joseph and Mary traveled to Bethlehem because of a decree by Caesar Augustus, who was particularly hated by the Jews.
-He would not have wanted to stir up even more anger against him by ordering people to travel in winter.
-Jesus was likely born sometime in spring,
+- Did you know that as far as we can tell, Jesus was not born in December?
+The Jewish month of Chislev (November/December) was a time for cold and rainy weather so shepherds would not have been outside tending their flocks.
+Also, we read that Joseph and Mary traveled to Bethlehem because of a decree by Caesar Augustus, who was particularly hated by the Jews, and so he would not have wanted to stir up even more anger against him by ordering people to travel in winter.
+By all accounts, Jesus was likely born sometime in spring.

 What day is Christmas?